Latest Marvel Comic: Captain America vs. Jordan Peterson?!

 Peterson opposes some leftist agenda items, especially laws forcing people to refer to transgender people by their preferred pronouns (which Peterson rightly considers a threat to free speech).
 Ta-Nehisi Coates appears to have demonized Peterson’s politics by connecting him to something worse than fascism — a villain worse than Hitler.

-Anyone interested in investigating the truth of this accusation can just read 12 Rules for Life and see for himself whether Jordan Peterson is an evil Nazi.
+Anyone interested in investigating the truth of this accusation can just read 12 Rules for Life and see for himself to determine whether Jordan Peterson is an evil Nazi.

 Ben Shapiro eviscerated the attack and mocked it at the same time.